Below is a list of school policies and guidelines. Please click on each document for further reading and advice

 Under the guidance of Chris Ioannides (principal) and the school leadership team, the PB4Learning Team has been established at St Joachim’s with its primary focus to support student behaviour through the creation of a positive learning environment.

 There are three whole school expectations at St Joachim’s:

 These have been agreed upon by staff, students and parents and are outlined in the School Expectations Matrix.
 They are aligned with the School’s Learning Dispositions of cooperation, optimism, persistence, resilience and risk-tasking.

 Explicit teaching of behaviours for learning occurs at St Joachim’s both inside and outside classroom setting through examples, non-examples, role play, visuals (such as Joey, the school mascot), ‘Joey Time’ and through further practise and checking for understanding.

 Encouraging the expected behaviours occurs through specific positive feedback such as classroom rewards, Joey’s Playground Star Cards, and Joey’s Brightest Star Awards presented during the weekly school assembly.

 Discouraging and responding to inappropriate behaviours is responsive to student needs and is an opportunity for teachers to teach and a student to learn through instruction, consequences involving re-teaching, practise, feedback and encouragement.
 When required, students will complete a Working it Out Plan.
 This plan helps students to identify what it was that they were doing, which was not in line with the school expectations, and what they should have been doing.

-Administration will use the SBS online database to monitor students’ behaviour and drive plans and programs to assist with the positive management of student behaviour.
+Administration will use the engage online database to monitor students’ behaviour and drive plans and programs to assist with the positive management of student behaviour.
 The data may relate to individual students, groups of students or particular areas of the school.